-PIN the Greek Chicken Salad with Peperoncini to try it later!
+PIN the Greek Chicken Salad to try it later!

 Greek Chicken Salad with Peperoncini shown in serving bowl in striped napkin

-Greek Chicken Salad with Peperoncini is a salad idea that popped into my mind when I had one of those packs of rotisserie chicken meat from Costco in the fridge, and when I tested this recipe with Jake and Kara we absolutely loved the flavors.
-And I was lucky enough to end up with some of the leftovers!
+This Greek Chicken Salad is a salad idea that popped into my mind when I had one of those big packs of cut-up rotisserie chicken meat from Costco in the fridge, and when I tested the recipe we loved the flavors and thought this was perfect for a salad meal to make any time you have leftover chicken.
+And this is definitely a perfect chicken salad for anyone who likes Greek flavors, and especially the Greek peperoncini peppers I love so much!

 If you’re someone who takes a lunch to work, I bet you’d love to pull this tasty salad out of the office fridge.
-But the reason I’m sharing this recipe today is because I think chicken salads like this one are absolutely perfect when you need something to take to a pot-luck where you know there’ll be a lot of tempting foods.
+And chicken salads like this one are also perfect when you need something to take to a summer pot-luck where you know there’ll be a lot of tempting foods.
+If you like these ingredients, I hope you give this Greek Chicken Salad a try!

 What ingredients do you need for this recipe?